swiss-art-research-net/sari-model-interpreter/README.md

 ## About

-YAML representation of a CIDOC-CRM data model with interpreter to convert it to differerent representations.
+A parser for YAML representations of a CIDOC-CRM data models with interpreter to convert it to differerent representations.
 Use cases:

 - SPARQL queries for data extraction and quality control
 - automatic generation of ResearchSpace Knowlede Patterns / Metaphacts Field Definitions